mjkuranda/yummy-api-nestjs/README.md

 }
 ```

-* `GET /recipes/:dishId` - returns a recipe for a specific dish.
+* `GET /recipes/:dishId` - returns a recipe for a specific dish. `Accept-Language` header defines language version.

 ### Images
 * `POST /images/upload` - uploads a new image.
 You need to be logged-in and have `caAdd` capability or be an admin.
 Image should be passed as `image` property in form data.
 The image constraint is 512 KB.